 Metropolitana de Quito

-What makes the Cathedral of Quito so unique is that its grandeur is an unexpected treasure in this small city.
+What makes the Cathedral of Quito so unique is that its grandeur is an unexpected treasure in this small city and one of the famous landmarks in Ecuador.

 It was built in 1535 during Spain’s conquest of Quito and has an impressive baroque altarpiece and houses a priceless painting of the Assumption and Coronation of the Virgin María by Manuel de Samaniego.